NZDF to clear firing range linked to Afghan children's deaths

 "You can't just leave unexploded ordnance behind in somebody else's country."

-But, despite New Zealand being asked to undertake of a new sweep of the range as a result of higher standards being brought in, Defence Minister Ron Mark today said the claims regarding the killed children had "not been confirmed".
+But, despite New Zealand being asked to undertake of a new sweep of the range as a result of higher standards being brought in, Mark today said the claims regarding the killed children had "not been confirmed".

 The New Zealand Provincial Reconstruction Team (NZ PRT) operated five live firing ranges during its deployment in Afghanistan's Bamiyan Province, from 2003 to 2013.